Sunday: Venus is poking up above the southeastern horizon at about 7:10 a.m., just before sunrise. Soon it will be lost in the glare of the Sun.

-Sunday: Venus is two and a half fists above the east-southeastern horizon at 6:30 a.m.
+Monday: Mars is five and a half fists above the south-southwest horizon at 7:00 p.m.

 The positional information in this column about stars and planets is typically accurate for the entire week.
 For up to date information about the night sky, go to https://nightsky.jpl.nasa.gov/planner.cfm.